A Retailer's Guide

 Using Thrifty Events and Sales Techniques

-Is available in paperback on Amazon.
+Is available in paperback and as an e-book on Amazon.

 Reviews